dgkf/testex/README.md

 ```

 This will add a `tests/testthat/test-testex.R` file to your `testthat` directory
-which will re-build and run testthat tests based on examples each time you run
+which will re-build and run `testthat` tests based on examples each time you run
 your testing suite.
-Tests are created to expect that examples execute
+Tests are created, expecting that examples execute
-successfully and that each example expectation is fulfilled.
+successfully and that each example test is fulfilled.

 #### Disabling example checks during `R CMD check`